pinobatch/240p-test-mini/gba/README.md

 its inverted counterpart can look like interlace.
 (See "[LCD monitor technology and tests]" by W. Andrew Steer.)

+The Nintendo DS system outputs progressive video with 192 lines of picture.
+Its TFT panel also has 32 levels per RGB channel, with varying degrees of brightness in newer models.

 NES and Game Boy ports are also available.

 Artemio Urbina maintains the upstream suite on five platforms: